Israeli Arabs seeking greater share in country's tech start-up success

-TEL AVIV (Reuters) - Israel’s Arab minority is seeking its share of high-tech success in a “start-up nation”, a quest that has already turned Jesus’s boyhood town of Nazareth into an incubator for innovation.
+TEL AVIV, June 4 (Reuters) - Israel’s Arab minority is seeking its share of high-tech success in a “start-up nation”, a quest that has already turned Jesus’s boyhood town of Nazareth into an incubator for innovation.

 But scarce funding, long-entrenched discrimination and the disadvantage, in Israel, of not serving in its military are all obstacles the Arab community faces in breaking new ground.